 INTRODUCTION

-Globally, maize production of 1163 million tonnes was observed for crop area of 205 million hectares during the time of 2022-23.
-In maize production, USA was the leading country with a share of 31.3% in the maize producing countries.
-India contributed the 2.7% share in maize production, holds the seventh rank worldwide (ANGRAU – maize outlook report, June to may 2023-24).
-Maize is a cereal grain belongs to family of poaceae.
-After wheat and rice, maize is considered the most important grain for agriculture in the world (Devi et al. 2014).
-According to Kumari and Jha, 2022 the maize contains 60% starch, 13.2% protein, 2.5% crude fibre and 1.2% sugar.
-Insect pests cause a Substantial damage during storage in stored grain and in their products.
-Sitophilus oryzae is one of the major harmful insect pest of stored grain (Soujanya et al. 2016).
+Globally, maize production of 1,163 million tonnes was observed over a crop area of 205 million hectares during 2022–23.
+In maize production, USA was the leading country with a share of 31.3% among maize producing countries.
+India contributed about 2.7% share in maize production and holds the seventh rank worldwide (ANGRAU – maize outlook report, June to May 2023-24).
+Maize is a cereal grain belongs to family Poaceae.
+After wheat and rice, maize is considered one of the most important grain for agriculture in the world (Devi et al. 2014).
+According to Kumari and Jha(2022) the maize contains 60% starch, 13.2% protein, 2.5% crude fibre and 1.2% sugar.
+Insect pests cause substantial damage during storage of stored grain and its products.
+Sitophilus oryzae is one of the major harmful insect pests of stored grain (Soujanya et al. 2016).
 Infestation of Sitophilus oryzae caused a significant weight loss and reduction in amylose content in rice varieties ( Zulaika and Yakoop, 2021).
 Uneven holes on the outer layer of the corn kernels were the signs of Sitophilus oryzae infestation ( Octavianti et al.2024).

-There is difficulty in managing insect pest that produces economic losses during storage.
-Insect pests led to 9% storage losses in developed countries and greater than 20% of storage losses in developing countries ( Anandha bhairavi et al. 2022).
-Around 10 % loss of storage food grains brings by the unsystematic dealing with
+There is difficulty in managing insect pests that causes economic losses during storage.
+Insect pests lead to about 9% storage losses in developed countries and more than 20% of storage losses in developing countries ( Anandha bhairavi et al. 2022).
+Around 10 % loss of stored food grains is caused by unsystematic dealing with

 the insect pests, microorganisms and mites (Chayengia et al. 2010).
 Storage carries around 7.5% share out of the various stages in the post- harvest losses (Mesbahm et al. 2018).
-Post- harvest losses take place in the middle of harvest and the time of human consumption.
+Post- harvest losses takes place in the middle of harvest and the time of human consumption.

-Usages o f s y n t h e t i c p e s t i c i d e s a r e recurrent to prevent the storage grains from insect pests because of the toxic promise to a various pests at different life stages (Akbar et al. 2022).
-There is a gradual limitation in the usage of generally used insecticides due to the various detrimental effects in controlling insect pests (Soujanya et al. 2016).
-In managing insect pests usage of plant product as an alternative method are a promising way to overcome the toxic effect of synthetic chemical insecticides.
+The Use o f s y n t h e t i c p e s t i c i d e s is recurrent in preventing stored grains from insect pests because of their toxic action against various pests at different life stages (Akbar et al. 2022).
+There is a gradual limitation in the usage of generally used insecticides due to their various detrimental effects in controlling insect pests (Soujanya et al. 2016).
+In managing insect pests, the use of plant products as an alternative method is a promising way to overcome the toxic effects of synthetic chemical insecticides.
 A powder from plant material forms a protective shield around the stored grain, helping to safeguard it (Azis et al. 2016).

-Various plant species having insecticidal properties including a share of medicinal properties by certain ones are generally found in tropical areas (Ileke and Ogungbite, 2014).
-The insecticidal potential of orange peel has been attributed to its secondary metabolites, as observed in their study (Sharma and Gupta, 2025).
+Various plant species with insecticidal properties, including some with medicinal properties, are generally found in tropical areas (Ileke and Ogungbite, 2014).
+The insecticidal potential of orange peel has been attributed to its secondary metabolites, as reported in their study (Sharma and Gupta, 2025).
 Insecticidal properties of fruit peel of several Citrus species were revealed that attack insect pests (Yasir et al. 2012).
-Citrus reticulata peel showed contact and fumigant activity on different insects (Diniso et al. 2024).
+Citrus reticulata peel showed both contact and fumigant activity against different insects (Diniso et al. 2024).
 Orange peel powder causes 66% mortality against Zabrotes subfasciatus (Zewde and Jembere, 2010).
-Citrus sinesis rind powder exhibited moderate toxicity against maize weevils, causing 51% mortality at 35 and 42 days post-treatment reported by Emeasor et al. 2008.
+Citrus sinesis rind powder exhibited moderate toxicity against maize weevils, causing 51% mortality at 35 and 42 days post-treatment, as reported by Emeasor et al. 2008.
 Mortality and weak growth were seen in Callosobruchus maculatus after the application of orange peel powder and oil treated cowpeas (Ekeh et al. 2013).
-The present study evaluates efficacy of Citrus peel powder on mortality in Sitophilus oryzae and weight loss in maize grain.
+The present study evaluates the efficacy of Citrus peel powder on mortality of Sitophilus oryzae and grain weight loss in maize grain.

 MATERIALS AND METHODS